Graham Feed Wheat

 Fusarium head blight 7

 GRAHAM is a medium height cultivar with stiff straw.
-Use of plant growth regulators (PGRs) is generally recommended, with the actual programme determined by a combination of sowing date, seed rate, nitrogen use, crop thickness and yield potential.
+Use of plant growth regulators is generally recommended, with the actual programme determined by a combination of sowing date, seed rate, nitrogen use, crop thickness and yield potential.
 As with any cultivar, do not apply if the crop is under any form of stress.
 Please contact your local PGW Representative for site specific recommendations.